rohanrkamath/galaxy_bot/README.md

 **2. Was the bot verified by Discord?**

 Yes!
-I am a Early Verified Discord bot developer and the bot is verified by Discord.
+I am a Verified Discord bot developer and the bot has been verified by Discord.

 **3. Why is the bot not online anymore?**

 As much I as would love to keep it online and maintain it, AWS costs started sky-rocketing, and I clearly couldn't afford it, and I am not the greatest fan of free half ass hosting services like Heroku.
 This is why I decided to make the code public, so as to help other aspiring bot dev to have a starting ground.

+## Contribution

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.